eurekaclinical/protempa/README.md

 * Propositions are now inserted into the Drools working memory using the insertLogical method rather than plain insert so that the rules engine will dynamically retract propositions correctly.
+* New query option to save data abstractions as they are computed in a key- value store by key.
+Sending changed data through Protempa will update the abstractions based upon the updated data.
+* New query modes: REPROCESS_CREATE, REPROCESS_DELETE, REPROCESS_UPDATE, and
+REPROCESS_RETRIEVE.
+These are basic CRUD operations for modifying the key-value store and retrieving data and abstractions from it.

 ## Version 4.3.2
 * Actually write nominal column headers for tabular writers.